gnuthought/ansible-role-openshift-provision/README.md

 * `labels` - Dictionary of project labels

+* `multicast_enabled` - Boolean value indicating whether multicast should
+  be enabled in the annotations on this project's netnamespace

 * `node_selector` - Node selector to apply to the project namespace

 * `process_templates` - Templates to process to create resources within this